deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 ![](charts/charts_33_3.png "🔼 Figure 9: Average sparsity per projection type for Llama-3.1-8B at 70% sparsity for EvoPress.")

-> 🔼 The chart visualizes the average sparsity achieved per projection type (q_proj, k_proj, v_proj, o_proj, gate_proj, up_proj, down_proj) for the Llama-3.1-8B model when applying EvoPress at a 70% overall sparsity level.
+> 🔼 The bar chart displays the average sparsity per projection type for the Llama-3.1-8B model at 70% sparsity using the EvoPress method.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Average sparsity per projection type for Llama-3.1-8B at 70% sparsity for EvoPress.